-The motorized control valves are controlled by means of 0 - 10 volt control signals.
+The motorized control valve is controlled by means of 3-point control or a 0 - 10 volt control signal.

-Valve control:
+Valve control (heating):

 The motorized control valve is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.